axsxpro/axsxpro/README.md

 ### Hello there 👋
 ## Welcolm on my profil git !

 <div align="center">I am a beginner back-end developer, and I am continuing my training as an application developer in a DevOps environment.
-You will find all my projects and practical work developed during my course.</div>
+You will find all my personnal projects and practical work developed during my course.</div>
 <br/>
 <br/>
 <br/>